mkhalife/paramount-docs/README.md

 ## Deploying

 You can easily deploy your docs for free with [Netlify](https://netlify.com).
 Check out [the tutorial](https://medium.com/squadlytics/how-we-switched-to-documentation-as-code-with-gatsby-js-and-netlify-part-1-2-1f57ad732a05) if you want a step by step guide.

-## Contributing

-Please feel free to submit contribution to this repository by forking it and submitting a pull request.